node-girls/node-workshop/step10.md

 * You'll want to make sure that your blog posts are also added with a timestamp.
 You can get the current unix timestamp using `Date.now()`.

 * `fs.writeFile()` automatically overwrites the whole file.
-Chances are: you don't want to lose all your old blog posts, so think about how you can combine `fs.readFile()` and `fs.writeFile()` to prevent overwriting.
+Chances are you don't want to lose all your old blog posts, so think about how you can combine `fs.readFile()` and `fs.writeFile()` to prevent overwriting.

 * You will need to convert between JSON and a javascript object several times. `JSON.parse()` and `JSON.stringify()` are what you need.

 ---

-If all steps goes well, you should have a fully functional CMS!
+If all the steps have gone well, you should have a fully functional CMS!

 Lastly, you can commit your final changes and push to github:
 ```bash